 Although anyone can suffer from social phobia, the problem is more likely with women.
 Roughly 65% of all of those with social phobia are women.
 This may be due to increased social pressures on women, or because of the way women are more likely to be treated in social situations.

 Most people that develop social anxiety live with it for years before they seek help, often attributing it to shyness.
 Shyness isn't necessarily social anxiety, provided it isn't disrupting your quality of life and leading to extreme fear of social situations.
-But often when you experience very real anxiety in social situations, you're suffering from more than shyness, so seeking help quickly can be very valuable.
+But often when you experience genuine anxiety in social situations, you're suffering from more than shyness, so seeking help quickly can be very valuable.

 If your social anxiety is left unchecked, it may develop into: